trailheadapps/easy-spaces-lwc/README.md

 1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000QLkbIAG) to install the **es-space-mgmt** package and choose **Install for All Users**.

 1. From the command line, enter the following commands to clone this repository.
-You need to do this to get the files with sample data on your computer:
+You need to do this to get the metadata, code and files with sample data on your computer:

     ```
     git clone https://github.com/trailheadapps/easy-spaces-lwc
     cd easy-spaces-lwc
+    ```

+1. Authorize your Trailhead Playground or Developer org and provide it with an alias (**mydevorg** in the command below):

+    ```
+    sfdx force:auth:web:login -s -a mydevorg
     ```

 1. Import Lead data: